Professor David Opar

 Location: ACU Melbourne Campus

 The Injury Research Program in SPRINT is a world leader in hamstring injury research, conducting projects that cover a number of disciplines in the field of exercise science.
 These projects encompass lab-based research all the way through to applied and field-based work.
-A/Prof Opar and his team are in close consultation with professional sporting codes both nationally and internationally to deliver evidence-based prevention and treatment strategies for their athlete group.
-From his research, A/Prof Opar also co-invented the NordBord, a field measure of eccentric hamstring strength that is now used by sporting teams across the world.
+Prof Opar and his team are in close consultation with professional sporting codes both nationally and internationally to deliver evidence-based prevention and treatment strategies for their athlete group.
+From his research, Prof Opar also co-invented the NordBord, a field measure of eccentric hamstring strength that is now used by sporting teams across the world.

 Select publications